shawncplus/markdown-talk/README.md

 ##Usage
 * clone this repo
 * rename example.html to whatever you want it to be
-* update the source attribute of the xmp tag
+* update the source attribute of the xmp tag.
+This can either be a local reference: 'foo.mkd' as if you were referencing a local css file, for example; or a github reference in the format of `user/repo:path` where path is the file path in the repo from the repo root (go to the filename on github and click the Copy to Clipboard next to the name)
 * If needed configure the focusSelector to be whatever you want to jump between, defaults to `ul > li`.
 See example in example.html.